open/close all folders

 - Similarly, when Siprotes saw the goddess bathing, he got changed into a woman instead.
 The difference, though, was that Actaeon had gazed at Artemis, while Siprotes tried to avoid eye contact as soon as he saw her.

 - The Elans of Dungeons & Dragons are humans who have undergone a secret, voluntary transformation that leaves them looking exactly the same, but they are effectively immortal, being able to live purely on psychic energy.
+They also give up on their previous lives and pick new identities in the process.
 There is just something off-putting about them that makes the normals uncomfortable, though: by game rules, they have become Aberrations like a rust monster or a mind flayer.

-- In the modern usages of both words, "metamorphosis" would be a much more accurate term than "evolution" for when this happens in Pokemon.
-The reason it was called evolution probably has something to do with "metamorphosing" being huge and unwieldy (and the shorter "morphing" being permanently associated with Power Rangers).
+- In the modern usages of both words, "metamorphosis" would be a much more accurate term than "evolution" for when this happens in Pokémon.

 - The latter character from platforming series Jak and Daxter after coming into contact with dark eco.